palantir/gradle-baseline/README.md

 | `com.palantir.baseline-config`                | Config files for the above plugins
 | `com.palantir.baseline-reproducibility`       | Sensible defaults to ensure Jar, Tar and Zip tasks can be reproduced
 | `com.palantir.baseline-exact-dependencies`    | Ensures projects explicitly declare all the dependencies they rely on, no more and no less
+| `com.palantir.baseline-encoding`              | Ensures projects use the UTF-8 encoding in compile tasks.
 | `com.palantir.baseline-release-compatibility` | Ensures projects targetting older JREs only compile against classes and methods available in those JREs.
 | `com.palantir.baseline-testing`               | Configures test tasks to dump heap dumps (hprof files) for convenient debugging